 May 2 – 27, 2022 (4 weeks)

-July 11 – 22, 2022 (2 weeks for teaching artists and faculty artists at postsecondary level)
+July 11 – 22, 2022 (2 weeks for teaching artists and faculty artists at the university level)

 September 12 – November 4, 2022 (2-8 weeks)